Quick Score Reference

 85-90 Points (C2): Near-Native Fluency

 Fluent/near-native level communication with complete mastery.
-You can handle any professional context with the sophistication of a highly educated native speaker.
+Can handle any professional context with sophistication.

 Focus areas: Maintaining excellence, specialized domains, thought leadership